NordicSemiconductor/pc-ble-driver/Installation.md

     # Modify -DCONNECTIVITY_VERSION=a.b.c
     $ cmake -G "Visual Studio 14" -DCMAKE_TOOLCHAIN_FILE=%VCPKG_ROOT%\scripts\buildsystems\vcpkg.cmake -DCOMPILE_CONNECTIVITY=1 -DCONNECTIVITY_VERSION=1.0.0 ..
     ```

+    > `COMPILE_CONNECTIVITY` is set to 1 to enable compiling connectivity firmware.
+    >
+    > `CONNECTIVITY_VERSION` defines a version for the compiled connectivity firmware.

     Check more options at [compiling pc-ble-driver on Windows](#Compiling-pc-ble-driver-on-Windows)

 3. MSBuild
     ```bash
     $ msbuild compile_connectivity.vcxproj
     ```

+    The HEX files are available in the `hex/sd_api_v<x>` folder after compilation.
+They include the SoftDevice and the connectivity application.

 ##### [Back to top](#)